tristsou/thread_coach/README.md

 3. **Build a mobile app** for real-time feedback and cloud-based AI processing.
 4. **Test with athletes** and refine **AI-based motion correction algorithms**.

-Would you like help with choosing specific **hardware components, AI models, or software tools** to build this? 🚀

 # References